DataDog/integrations-core/network/README.md

 ### Configuration

 1. The Agent enables the network check by default, but if you want to configure the check yourself, edit file `network.d/conf.yaml`, in the `conf.d/` folder at the root of your [Agent's configuration directory][3].
-See the [sample network.d/conf.yaml][4] for all available configuration options:
+See the [sample network.d/conf.yaml][4] for all available configuration options.

 2. [Restart the Agent][5] to effect any configuration changes.